AdaptiveON: Adaptive Outdoor Local Navigation Method For Stable and Reliable Actions: Benchmarks

 \subsection{Simulation}

-First we perform an evaluation in simulation using Raisim simulator.
-Our results are summarized in Table \ref{tab:simulation_results}.
-We generated three different scenarios: Uneven Terrain with different frictions and high bumpiness; Static Obstacles with some small variations in friction and bumpiness; Hills with high elevation differences from bottom to top.
-Each of the methods was executed 100 times in each of these scenarios calculating the above-mentioned metrics.
+We trained and tested the policy on workstations with an Intel Xeon 3.6 GHz CPU and an Nvidia Titan GPU.
+We evaluated the approaches in simulation using the Raisim simulator, and the results are summarized in Table \ref{tab:simulation_results}.
+The Base Policy in Table \ref{tab:simulation_results} is the policy trained only in one scenario, which means the policy cannot adapt to different terrain and robot configurations.
+In Table \ref{tab:simulation_results}, the final fine-tuned AdaptiveON has 15$\%$ improvement in stability and drift reduction than the base policy in uneven terrain and reduces elevation changes in average 20$\%$ at each step in hills scenarios.
+We generated three different scenarios: 1.
+Uneven Terrain with different frictions and high bumpiness; 2.
+Static Obstacles with some small variations in friction and bumpiness; 3.
+Hills with high elevation differences from bottom to top.
+Each of the methods was executed 100 times in each of these scenarios to calculate the following metrics.

-\invis{The scenarios with uneven terrain in the Raisim simulator have different frictions and high bumpiness. } The Vibration metric is measured as the average values of stability, which is defined in Equation \ref{eqn:single_stability}, along time steps, $t$:
+\invis{The scenarios with uneven terrain in the Raisim simulator have different frictions and high bumpiness. } The \textit{\textbf{vibration}} metric is measured as the average values of vibrations accumulated along the trajectory:

-where N is the time step.
-Our approach compared to other methods is approximately $5$ times more stable on uneven areas.
+Each vibration at time step $t$ is defined in Equation \ref{eqn:single_stability}, and N is the final time step.
+Our approach is approximately $5$ times more stable on uneven terrains than the other methods.
 The Stable Model ensures lower vibrations by running the robot slower on the bumpy areas.

-The Drift metric is measured by the difference between the calculated position with the given action from the current position and the actual position of the next step in the simulator:
+From observation, the linear velocity doesn't change much in locomotion on slippery terrain and drifts are mostly caused by turning.
+Therefore, the \textit{\textbf{drift}} metric is measured by the heading error, which is the difference between the actual direction and the calculated direction, which is calculated by the last direction and the given action.

 where $p_{a, t+1}$ is the actual position of the next time step $t+1$, and $p_{c, t+1}$ is the calculated next position at $t+1$ based on the velocity and current position.
 The Adaptive Model can alleviate the drifting issues.
 From observation, it can drive the robot with lower angular velocity when the robot runs on slippery terrains.